-Goodwill and other non-financial assets (including telecommunications licences) are allocated to the Group's mobile telecommunications business according to the business segment.
-In accordance with the Group's accounting policy on asset impairment (Note 2(m)), the carrying values of goodwill and other non-financial assets were tested annually for impairment and whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Goodwill is allocated to the groups of CGUs, the lowest level at which goodwill is monitored for internal management purposes, that are expected to benefit from the business combination in which the goodwill arose.
+Non-financial assets are grouped and tested for impairment at the respective CGUs.
+In accordance with the Group's accounting policy on asset impairment (Note 2(I)), the carrying value of goodwill was tested annually for impairment and when there is indication that it may be impaired.
+Other non-financial assets were tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

 In assessing whether these assets have suffered any impairment, the carrying value of the CGU is compared with its recoverable amount.
 The recoverable amount of a CGU is determined based on value-in-use calculations.
-These calculations use cash flow projections based on financial budgets approved by management covering a five-year period to 2025 and the estimated terminal value at the end of the budget period.
+These calculations use cash flow projections based on financial budgets approved by management covering a five-year period to 2026 and the estimated terminal value at the end of the budget period.
 Information about the estimates and judgements relating to the impairment test are disclosed in Note 4(c).